SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 18. If you are submitting from a college/university into the main competition it is strongly recommend that you submit your films collectively as an institute to receive a multiple entry discount, (see below).

-19. Applicants may enter as many films as they wish – if multiple entries are required please contact the festival office before you submit your films for instructions.
+19. Applicants may enter as many films as they wish.
 Please note each entry requires a separate upload.
-Multiple discounts and refunds cannot be applied retrospectively after the films have already been submitted.
+Multiple discounts and refunds cannot be applied retrospectively after the films have been submitted.

 20. For educational institutions, film institutes, distributors or filmmakers who wish to submit multiple entries, special discounted rates are available.
-The festival relies heavily on submission fees to be able to operate.
-We are aware that some educational institutions, film institutes and distributors struggle with this payment, particularly regarding multiple entries, and as a result we offer discounts.
-For a multiple entry discount, please contact: firstname.lastname@example.org
+The festival relies heavily on submission fees to be able to operate however we are aware that some educational institutions, film institutes and distributors struggle with this payment, particularly regarding multiple entries, and as a result we offer discounts.
+For a multiple entry discount please contact: email@example.com

 21. We do not, in any way, wish to discourage an entry and further discounts may be negotiated.

-22. Withoutabox allows you to directly upload your film as a digital file or to provide a link to a secure Vimeo page once your registration details have been completed.
-Submitting to Encounters via Withoutabox does not make your film available online to the public.
+22. Our submission platforms allow you to directly upload your film as a digital file or to provide a link to a secure Vimeo page once your registration details have been completed.
+Encounters guarantees that your film will never be used in anyway other to which you agree and will not be available online to the public.

 23. Please ensure that your upload adheres to the specifications supplied via the submission platforms.
 It is the submitter’s responsibility to ensure that the film uploaded/linked is viewable by the festival.
 Unwatchable submissions may be disqualified.

-24. Films that are submitted directly to the festival will not be considered for selection, it is up to the applicant to ensure that the film is uploaded and submitted via Withoutabox.
+24. Films that are submitted directly to the festival will not be considered for selection, it is the responsibility of the submitter to ensure that the film is correctly submitted via one of our submission platforms.
+If you are having technical problems with the submission platform you must resolve these with the platform provider – we cannot offer technical support.
 The festival is unable to return any screeners.

 26. Please ensure all information entered with your submission at the point of submission is accurate and entered as you would like it to appear in print (i.e. spell-checked, correctly translated and grammatically correct).
-Your submission information including, but not limited to, director, length, genre, country of production and crew and cast information will be printed in the festival catalogue.
+Your submission information will be printed in the festival catalogue.
 By submitting your film you are confirming all information is accurate and suitable for print.

 27. All festival entries may be stored in the festival archive and used for research and educational purposes.
 Encounters will never use a film that permission has not been granted for.

-28. The festival is split into the following competitive strands: Animated Encounters (animation only), Brief Encounters (live action short films) and Immersive Encounters (360-degree films).
+28. The festival is split into the following competitive strands: Animated Encounters (animation only), Brief Encounters (live action short films) and Immersive Encounters (360-degree films, VR & AR, etc).

 29. Eligibility for certain awards will be ascertained from the information received at the point of submission (e.g., country of production.)